kredar/kredar.github.io/_posts/2023-09-02-How-To-Build-Resume-Bot-powered-by-llm.md

 ---
-title: "How to Build a Resume Chatbot using the power of LLMs"
+title: "How to build a resume chatbot using the power of LLMs"
 excerpt: "Unlock the potential of RAG architecture and foundational LLM in building an advanced resume chatbot."
 tags:
   - NLP